gregecmaregec/gregecmaregec.github.io/_pages/coderepository.md

         const startY = window.scrollY;
         requestAnimationFrame(scrollStep);
     }
-// 4 seconds of inaction starts auto-scroll function }, 4000);
+// 4 seconds of inaction starts auto-scroll to complete }, 4000);

 // a technique for auto-scrolling to be smooth